SebWouters/zseb/README.md

 Information
 -----------

-A GZIP/DEFLATE compatible implementation (work in progress).
+A GZIP/DEFLATE compatible implementation, according to RFC 1951 and RFC 1952 (work in progress).

 The algorithm makes use of a minimalistic Morphing Match Chain (MMC).
 In the code, multiple hash chains are used: